iluvjava/Maths/Notebook 2.0 obsidian/MATH 602 Nesterov Acceleration/Catalyst Acceleration Part II.md

 \end{aligned}
 $$

-Therefore, the algorithm has convergence on the staionary point condition and it achieves optimal convergence rate of $\mathcal O(1/k^2)$ when $F$ is a convex function because
+Therefore, the algorithm has convergence on the stationary point condition, and it achieves optimal convergence rate of $\mathcal O(1/k^2)$ when $F$ is a convex function because

 $$
 \begin{aligned}